 The Bitterbrush trail near Boulder takes you on a hike through open areas instead of dense forests.
 Be sure to wear plenty of sunscreen and bring a hat to protect your head.

 Enjoy trekking through open fields with wildflowers and looking for signs of wildlife, including deer, birds, and prairie dogs.

 The Bitterbrush trail’s steepness increases as your journey progresses and some rocky outcroppings may be hard to navigate.

 From the meadows you’ll move uphill into ponderosa pines.
 The scenery is ever-changing, ensuring you won’t experience a dull moment.

 Consider checking out the Ceran St. Vrain Trail, one of the best hikes in Boulder that follows a creek the entire way, helping you stay cool during hot summer months.
 Plenty of trees provide shade and the creek crossings will be tempting to splash around in to help you cool off.

 The area is sprinkled with plenty of beautiful flowers to delight the eyes, including silvery lupine, black-eyed susans, and fireweed.
 The Ceran St. Vrain Trail is incredibly lush in June when the vegetation is flourishing.

 The Ceran St. Vrain trailhead is off of Overland Road, which turns to dirt about 4.5 miles beyond Jamestown.

 10. South Boulder Peak Trail

 The going is steep but not technical and it’s often regarded as a hidden gem, as it sees less traffic than its neighboring mountains.
-Slightly longer than some of the other day hikes in Colorado, South Boulder Peak sees a 3,100 foot elevation gain.
+Slightly longer than some of the other day hikes in Colorado, South Boulder Peak sees a 3,100 foot gain in altitude, so be prepared!